About

 Gameplay

-- Land balls in scoring zones to earn points
+- Land balls in Astrolabe Positions to score points

 Name and Etymology